sv1jsb/django-angular/README.md

 ## Tests

 Included are tests for Angular.
-All tests are under the *tests* folder.
 You can run them with:

     npm test